Monmouth County, New Jersey

 "A Pattern Language" by Christopher Alexander, Sara Ishikawa, Murray Silverstein, Max Jacobson, Ingrid Fiksdahl-King, and Shlomo Angel, 1977

 "Vitruvius: The Ten Books on Architecture" translated by Morris Hickey Morgan,1960

 "An American Prayer" by Jim Morrison, music by The Doors, 1995

 * Integrated quotes and paraphrases from "Design Intelligence Part 1: Introduction"

 **Qoutes from "Notes Around the Doppler Effect and other Moods of Modernism"

-The following blogs are Interviews performed in the summer of 2013 with a man full of random thoughts and legendary type of architectural experiences.
+The following blogs are Interviews performed in the years of 13/14 with a man full of random thoughts and legendary type of architectural experiences.
 Olaf is his real first name.
-I (Chris Teeter) knew his son Tom from my studies at University of Kansas and randomly ran into Tom in 2012 in NYC.
+I knew his son Tom from my studies at University of Kansas and randomly ran into Tom in 2012 in NYC.
 We reminisced about all the great stories Tom had told me about his immigrant architect father.
 Given my boredom with the profession I requested an interview with this now insane man.
 Archifiction.